bkw777/WP-2_IC-Card/README.md

 ### To program the ROM card

-Switch the write-enable switch on the rom card to the unlock position.
-(or close the /WE solder jumper if no switch installed)

 Set all 4 jumpers on the programming adapter to ROM.

+Set the write-enable switch on the card to the R/W position.

 Example using a TL-866 programmer to write a file named `rom.bin` to the ROM card:
-`minipro --device SST39SF020A --write rom.bin`
+`minipro --device SST39SF020A --unprotect --protect --write rom.bin`

 <!-- old version of the breakout card also had a footprint for the rom chip and some extra pins to enable/disable it -->
 <!-- current breakout card no longer has that, this is just for reference for TechTangents who has one.-->